SPORTS INJURY REHABILITATION

 Fit For Running

-Classes involve progressive body weight strengthening and flexibility exercises with a focus on the functional movements required for running.
+Classes involve progressive strengthening and flexibility exercises with a focus on the functional movements required for running.
 Plyometrics are gradually introduced in later weeks.
-The classes run in 8 week blocks with gradual progression over the course of the eight weeks with a maximum of 8 participants.
+The classes run in 8-week blocks with gradual progression over the course of the eight weeks with a maximum of 8 participants.
 We complete a 1:1 with each participant pre- and post- class to guide the level of the class and track improvements.
 All equipment required is provided.

-Schedule (online) Tuesday 5.30pm.
-New block start dates available on our Facebook and Instagram.
+Schedule: Wednesday 5.30pm Strathmore Rugby Club.
+New block start dates available on our Facebook and Instagram

 A supervised gym-based rehabilitation class involving a combination of low-level weights, Pilates and flexibility exercises.
 The class is suitable for those who suffer from chronic or recurring back pain.
 Extensive research shows that regular exercise is an extremely effective way to manage and improve chronic back pain symptoms so we aim to facilitate your self management with supervised, individualised exercise sessions.

 You will be fully assessed and provided with a tailored exercise program prior to inclusion in the class.
 A chartered physiotherapist supervises throughout to guide you through your rehabilitation and gradually progress exercises as appropriate on an individual basis.

 Schedule: Tuesday 1pm at Strathmore Rugby Club, Forfar